incountry/sdk-nodejs/README.md

 ---
 **WARNING**

 API Key authorization is being deprecated.
-We keep backwards compatibility for `apiKey` param but you no longer can get API keys (neither old nor new) from your dashboard.
+The backward compatibility is preserved for the `apiKey` parameter but you no longer can access API keys (neither old nor new) from your dashboard.

 ---

-`oauth.clientId`, `oauth.clientSecret` and `environmentId` can be fetched from your dashboard on InCountry site.
+The `oauth.clientId`, `oauth.clientSecret` and `environmentId` variables can be fetched from your dashboard on InCountry Portal.

-Otherwise you can create an instance of `Storage` class and run all async checks by yourself (or not run at your own risk!)
+Otherwise you can create an instance of the `Storage` class and run all asynchronous checks by yourself (or skip them at your own risk!).

 ```typescript
 const { Storage } = require('incountry');